 Ron Hines DVM PhD

 Dog owners can be exasperated and embarrassed to see their pet scooting along on the rug due to anal irritation.
 Traditionally, owners attributed that to “worms”.
-But “worms” are almost never the cause of this problem unless those intestinal parasites are causing chronic diarrhea as well.
+But “worms” are almost never the cause of this problem, unless those intestinal parasites are causing chronic diarrhea as well.
 The misinformation about worms got started because humans get pinworms.
 Pinworms do often cause your rear to itch.
 Horses and rabbits get pinworms.
 Dogs and cats do not get pinworms.
 You need to look for the source of the problem elsewhere.

 In a few female dogs, scooting can be due to vaginitis or a UTI.
-But the vast majority of dogs that scoot do so because have enlarged anal sacs (anal glands) that do not empty properly.
-Your dog’s anal sacs are two pea-to-grape sized sacs on ether side of its rectum.
+But the vast majority of dogs that scoot do so because they have enlarged anal sacs (anal glands) that do not empty properly.
+Your dog’s anal sacs are two pea-to-grape sized sacs on either side of its rectum.
 You can see them in the second photo at the top of this page.
 Dogs, cats and other animals have these sacs to impart a distinctive odor to their stool that is unique to that individual animal.
 Anal sacs that don’t drain properly are the most common reason why dogs scoot.

 However, if their stool is too soft or hard or if the pet has a tendency to thick, anal gland secretions (perhaps due to dehydration?), the sacs do not empty normally.
-Eventually they swell, become itchy, enlarged and inflamed.
+Eventually, they swell, become itchy, enlarged and inflamed.
 In extreme cases, one or both sacs will form an abscess and eventually burst.
 These abscesses often close only to burst again.
-Eventually they form a permanent pathway (fistula) from the gland to the surface of the skin.
+Eventually, they create a permanent pathway (fistula) from the gland to the surface of the skin.
 Besides scooting, pets with this problem generally spend a lot of time licking the area under their tail.
 Enlarge the second image at the top of this page to get a better idea of what is happening.

 When the problem is tended to early, a gentle massage of the area around the rectum with a damp “Kleenex” every week is often enough to empty the sacs.
 Experienced groomers know how to do it.
 There are probably instructional videos on YouTube as well.
 I try to instruct my clients how to do it by observing me perform it properly the first time.
-The secret is be gentle.
+The secret is being gentle.
 Persistent light pressure rather than a heavy grip.
 One must never massage harder than one would squeeze a grape without rupturing it.
 Once the gland is inflamed and painful, never try to express the gland yourself.
 In those dogs, the sacs are so large that they must be empties using a latex finger cot and lubricant through the anus.
 This is not a procedure an average pet owner should ever attempt.
 It is also something that takes a second person to restrain the dog.
 Those glands are painful.
 The dog may bite.
 In other advanced cases, the tubes leading from the sac to the rectum are scarred shut.
 In those cases, or when the problem reoccurs again and again, I remove the glands surgically.
-First I treat the dog with multi-day course of antibiotics.
-The surgery corrects the problem permanently.
-It must be done very judiciously so as not to damage the nerves that keep the pet’s anus closed and carefully so that the scant surrounding tissue does not scar and limit the pet’s ability to defecate normally.
+First, I treat the dog with a multi-day course of antibiotics.
+The surgery resolves the problem permanently.
+It must be done very judiciously so as not to damage the nerves that keep the pet’s anus closed, and carefully so that the scant surrounding tissue does not scar and limit the pet’s ability to defecate normally.
 When scaring does occur, the anus can be slowly stretched over a month or so with probes of larger and larger circumference.

 Once the glands are empty, and inflammation has subsided, dietary management that produces robust, clay-textured stools almost always eliminates the problem.
 Higher fiber diets can help in this respect.
 If your dog will eat broccoli and cauliflower, that will suffice to keep its stools soft.
 Too much stool-softening will cause the problem to return.
 These glands function best when the stool is of normal consistency.
 Dogs with chronic constipation can suffer anal gland impactions and scooting as well.